-Aggregates make up some 70 % of the volume of concrete and 90 % of road pavements, and are indispensable constituents for the construction industry (Brown et al. 2013, Neeb 2013).
-During 1998, worldwide, about 20 billion tonnes of aggregate worth about 120 billion Euros were produced (Wellmer & Becker-Platen 2002).
-Worldwide demand is estimated to be rising by 4.7% annually (Bleischwitz & Bahn-Walkowiak 2006).
-But today most countries are facing a fast coming shortage of traditional aggregate resources, firstly sand and gravel (Langer et al. 2004).
+Aggregates make up some 70 % of the volume of concrete and 90 % of road pavements, and are indispensable constituents for the construction industry.
+Industrial countries totally consume about 10 tonnes of aggregates per capita.
+But today most countries are facing a fast coming shortage of traditional aggregate resources, firstly sand and gravel.

-The consumption of sand/gravel as construction aggregates accelerated a generation ago, at the be-44 ginning of the post-war era of major construction and infrastructure projects.
-In Norway the construc-45 tion of large off-shore structures, bridges, dams and office buildings in concrete resulted in a rapid de-46 47 pletion of the glaciofluvial sand/gravel deposits.
-Aggregates from these sources were also to a large degree exported for use in European infrastructure projects.
-As a result of this it has been estimated by 48 the present authors that as much as 80 % of all Norwegian, glaciofluvial sand/gravel ever extracted 49 from the nature may have been taken out during the last generation.
-According to estimations made by 50 Langer and co-authors (2004) during the period between the year 2000 and year 2025 United States 51 will use almost as much construction aggregate as it was used in the entire 20th century.
-Depletion of 52 resources, new materials alternatives, environmental impacts, land use and neighbour conflicts, trans-53 port pollution, all call for a holistic concept for production and use, and tools for choosing and priori-54 tising, which incorporate a lot more factors and issues than simply the mechanical criteria normally 55 56 ruling alone in the materials standards.
+It has been estimated by the present authors that about 80 % of all sand/gravel ever extracted from the nature has been taken out during the last generation - since the beginning of the era of major construction and infrastructure projects.
+Depletion of resources, new materials alternatives, environmental impacts, land use and neighbour conflicts, transport pollution, all call for a holistic concept for production and use, and tools for choosing and prioritising, which incorporate a lot more factors and issues than simply the mechanical criteria normally ruling alone in the materials standards.

-57 Future standards and specifications should be based on a broad sustainability valuation, taking into 58 account - along with the traditional technical criteria - economic considerations as well as environ-59 mental impact and resource management.

-The main goal of this paper is to show the local, geology based character for the aggregates and propose Best Available Concepts (BAC), which are holistic and use the latest developments in LCC (Life Cycle Cost) and LCA (Life Cycle Assessment) techniques to come up with environmentally friendly priorities.
+Future standards and specifications should be based on a broad sustainability valuation, taking into account - along with the traditional technical criteria - economic considerations as well as environmental impact and resource management.
+The local, geology based character for the aggregates will call for Best Available Concepts (BAC) which are holistic and use the latest developments in LCC (Life Cycle Cost) and LCA (Life Cycle Assessment) techniques to come up with environmentally friendly priorities.